dainst/ojs-docker/README.md

 ## Logging

+All logs by default routed to _/dev/stdout_ and _/dev/stderr_.
+To inspect live use `docker logs -f [container name]`.
+The run script _crun.sh_ set the container to use Docker's _json-file_ logging driver.
+Logging driver is setup to cycle through 3 files of each up to 10MB.
+Use appropriate tools like **jq** to inspect json logs in terminal.
+Log files are by default saved in _/var/lib/docker/containers/[container id]/[container id]-json.log_.
+Older logs are enumerated with a suffix: _-json.log.1_ and _-json.log.2_.
+For an easy, human readable printout with jq use: `cat *-json.log | jq '.'`.

+**Note:** Depending on your system you might need root rights to open the folder and/or read/cat the logs.

 ## Usage

 Available scripts are _cbuild.sh_, _crun.sh_, _cstart.sh_ and _cstop.sh_.
 All scripts use **/bin/sh** and are therefore compatible with all POSIX-compatible OS.